briancaffey/django-step-by-step/vuepress-docs/docs/deploy/aws/README.md

   - celery beat (optional)
 - Options for how to run the application and which additional services your application requires

-* If you are hosting your application outside of AWS, there is also a construct that can be used for provisioning a new S3 bucket along with an IAM user with the necessary permissions to access it.
-This can be used for hosting static files as well as media files.\*
+If you are hosting your application outside of AWS, there is also a construct that can be used for provisioning a new S3 bucket along with an IAM user with the necessary permissions to access it.
+This can be used for hosting static files as well as media files.

-This project uses the AWS CDK and is written in TypeScript, so the options for each construct are defined by TypeScript Interfaces.
-See [API.md](/API.md) for automatically-generated documentation on the interfaces for each construct.

-The construct library is published both to `npm` and `PyPI`, so you can use it in CDK projects that are written in TypeScript or Python.

-## Features

-The constructs provides everything you will need for your backend including:

-- VPC (Subnets, Security Groups, AZs, NAT Gateway)
-- Load Balancer
-- ACM Certificates (for TLS)
-- Route53 Records
-- RDS (postgres)
-- ElastiCache (redis)

 ## Using the constructs

 This repository includes sample CDK applications that use the libraries.

-### EKS
+### DjangoEks

 Overview of the EKS construct: